DingLyu/adversarial-game-platform/README.md

 # SysConfront Document

 ## Introduction
-SysConfront is an online platform for users to build custom networked systems and visualize confrontation games of networked systems.
+SysConfront is an online platform for users to build custom networked systems and visualize adversarial games of networked systems.
-The SysConfront address is https://sysconfront.dinglyu.cn/.
+The SysConfront address is https://adversarialgame.dinglyu.cn/.
 SysConfront is attached to the paper "Ding Lyu, Hanxiao Liu, Lin Wang, and Xiaofan Wang.
-Confrontation Game of Networked Systems.
-Submitted to IEEE TNSE."
+A Two-network Adversarial Game: Model, Strategy, and Structure"
-The confrontation strategies proposed in the paper are all embedded into the platform.
+The strategies proposed in the paper are all embedded into the platform.

 ## Dependencies
 SysConfront is supported by Python (including pkg), Django, and MySQL.